near/near-discovery/.github/ISSUE_TEMPLATE/broken-link-or-new-url-request.md

 ---

-## Replace the highlighted text in whichever of the these phrases is more appropriate
+## Replace the highlighted/quoted text in whichever of the these phrases is more appropriate
 1. Please add a `temporary, permanent` redirection of requests from `from this URL` to `to this URL`
 1. The page at `URL address` contains a broken link which points to `broken link`.
 This link should be `removed or replaced with URL address`.